cdepillabout/termonad/README.md

 ### Configuring Termonad

-Termonad has two different ways to be configured.
+Termonad has three different ways to be configured.

+1. Pass arguments on the command line.
+For instance, run `termonad --no-show-menu` to never show the `File` menubar.

+    Arguments passed on the command line will normally override other configuration methods.

-The first way is to use the built-in Preferences editor.
+2. Use the built-in Preferences editor.
 You can find this in the `Preferences` menu under `Edit` in the menubar.

     When opening Termonad for the first time, it will create a preferences file at `~/.config/termonad/termonad.yaml`.
 When you change a setting in the Preferences editor, Termonad will update the setting in the preferences file.

     When running Termonad, it will load settings from the preferences file.
 Do not edit the preferences file by hand, because it will be overwritten when updating settings in the Preferences editor.

     This method is perfect for users who only want to make small changes to the Termonad settings, like the default font size.

-The second way to configure Termonad is to use a Haskell-based settings file, called `~/.config/termonad/termonad.hs` by default.
+3. Use a Haskell-based settings file, called `~/.config/termonad/termonad.hs` by default.
     This method allows you to make large, sweeping changes to Termonad.
 This method is recommended for power users.

+    The rest of this section explains the `~/.config/termonad/termonad.hs` file.

 **WARNING: If you have a `~/.config/termonad/termonad.hs` file, then all settings from `~/.config/termonad/termonad.yaml` will be ignored.
-If you want to set *ANY* settings in `~/.config/termonad/termonad.hs`, then you must set *ALL* settings in `~/.config/termonad/termonad.hs`.**
+If you want to set *ANY* settings in `~/.config/termonad/termonad.hs`, then you must set *ALL* settings in `~/.config/termonad/termonad.hs`.
+However, as stated above, CLI arguments will override settings in `~/.config/termonad/termonad.hs` by default.**

 The following is an example Termonad configuration file.
 You should save this to `~/.config/termonad/termonad.hs`.
 You can find more information on the available